-1880 Broadway director-producer Philip Moeller is born today in New York.
-Among his greatest theatrical achievements are productions of Biography, Elizabeth the Queen, Mourning Becomes Electra, and Ah, Wilderness!.
+1880 Broadway director-producer Philip Moeller is born in New York.
+Among his greatest theatrical achievements are productions of Biography, Elizabeth the Queen, Mourning Becomes Electra, and Ah, Wilderness!

-1904 "Clifford Bradshaw" is born today in the person of future British author Christopher Isherwood, today in Cheshire, England.
-Isherwood will go on to write The Berlin Stories, a memoir of his exploits in the Berlin of the 1930s that will become the basis for the play, I Am a Camera, and its John Kander & Fred Ebb musical version, Cabaret.
+1904 "Clifford Bradshaw" is born in the person of future British author Christopher Isherwood, in Cheshire, England.
+Isherwood writes The Berlin Stories, a memoir of his exploits in the Berlin of the 1930s that becomes the basis for the play, I Am a Camera, and its Kander & Ebb musical version, Cabaret.

-1918 Lightnin', billed as a "Live Wire American Comedy" opens its record-breaking Broadway run today.
+1918 Lightnin', billed as a "Live Wire American Comedy" opens its record-breaking Broadway run.
 Winchell Smith and Frank Bacon wrote the play about a wise-cracking slowpoke, with Bacon originating the title role of Lightnin' Bill Jones.
-He and his wife operate a hotel that's half in California, half in Nevada -- to accommodate Californians looking for a quick divorce.
+He and his wife operate a hotel that's half in California, half in Nevada, to accommodate Californians looking for a quick divorce.
 But when Mary decides to take advantage of the situation to divorce Lightnin', comedy ensues.
-Will Rogers played Lightnin' in a 1930 film version.
-Though largely forgotten today, it was the first Broadway play to run more than 1,000 performances, and held the longest-run record for two decades.
+Though largely forgotten today, Lightnin' was the first Broadway play to run more than 1,000 performances, and held the longest-run record for two decades.

 1992 Ann Crumb stars in the title role of Peter Kellogg and Daniel Levine's musical Anna Karenina, opening on Broadway at the Circle in the Square Theatre for a run of 46 performances.
 Making her Broadway debut in the role of Princess Kitty Scherbatsky is Melissa Errico.

 1997 The cavalry comes!
-Tony-winning actress Carole Shelley assumes the role of Boo Levy in Alfred Uhry's Tony-winning Best Play, The Last Night of Ballyhoo.
-Cynthia Nixon will take over the role of Lala Levy and Kimberly Williams will assume the role of Sunny Freitag.
-The show, which opened Feb 27, 1997 at Broadway's Helen Hayes Theatre, will close the following year on June 28.
+Tony winner Carole Shelley assumes the role of Boo Levy in Alfred Uhry's Tony-winning Best Play, The Last Night of Ballyhoo.
+Also joining the cast are Cynthia Nixon as Lala Levy and Kimberly Williams as Sunny Freitag.
+The show, which opened February 27, 1997 at Broadway's Helen Hayes Theatre, closes the following year on June 28.